scrutinydebugger/scrutiny-demos/nsec2024/README.md

 ```

 ## Precisions

  - The server configuration includes a start delay of 1 sec.
 It is to avoid triggering the arduino bootloader when opening the port.
 The delay can be removed after calling ``stty -hupcl /dev/ttyXXXX``.
 Doing so avoid triggering the CTS line and resetting the board when the port is open.
+ - The Arduino I2C library has been modified to enable reading by interrupt.
+The BNO55 is too slow to respond for a blocking stream.